5 Quick Tips for Managing Your PDFs

 2. Power Image Editing

-Adobe (and many other tools, like Nuance) handle images better than other programs you're probably used to (like Microsoft Word).
+Adobe (and many other tools, like Nuance) handle images better than other programs you're probably used to (such as Microsoft Word).
 In Adobe, explore your editing options by navigating to Content Editing > Edit Text & Images.
 Please don't try to use Word (which is not made for image editing) to handle your complex media documents.

 3. Exporting PDFs